Health Data Utilities

 Civitas Networks for Health has a new draft Health Data Utility resource.
 This supplement builds upon the foundational Health Data Utility Framework, addressing the evolving needs of health data governance, interoperability, and value-based care.
 Public comment is closed.

-CSRI Maturity Model
+CSRI HDU Capability Model

 Health Data Utilities: Federal Advocacy, Policy Milestones, and State Progress